hb9hkn/ha-addon-udp-logger/README.md

 # syslog Logger Add-on for Home Assistant

-This is a simple custom add-on that listens for syslog log messages on port udp/514 and writes them to `/share/syslog/syslog.log`.
-It also performs log rotation, and clean up keeping logs for 7 days.
+This is a simple custom add-on that listens for syslog messages on port udp/514 and writes them to `/share/syslog/syslog.log`.
+It also performs log rotation, compression and clean up keeping logs for 7 days.

 # Installation